Deep Anger Quotes About Rage, Forgiveness, & More

 • “Let us not look back in anger, nor forward in fear, but around in awareness.” - James Thurber

-Quotes about forgiveness
+Quotes about anger and forgiveness

-While it can be difficult, forgiveness may dispel anger and enable a person to move forward with their life.
+While it can be difficult, forgiveness may help dispel anger and enable a person to move forward with their life.
 Here are several quotes about forgiveness that could provide motivation.

 • “Holding on to anger, resentment, and hurt only gives you tense muscles, a headache, and a sore jaw from clenching your teeth.
 Forgiveness gives you back the laughter and the lightness in your life.” - Joan Lunden